Course Design for Rapidly Moving Your Course Online

 - Learn more and register: Consultations and Drop-In Q&As

 Invite us to your Departmental meetings or include us in your Professional Development schedule!
 The CTL eLearning Team offers 30-minute sessions for department and group bookings.
 Each session offers practical ways to create better online learning experiences for students.
 Departments wishing to address questions related to the session are welcome to add on an additional 15-30 minute Q&A.

-Learn more about Pop Up Pedagogy here.
+Learn more about Pop Up Pedagogy and its avaiable sessions here.

 Open Instructional Skills Workshop Online: